Mood stabilising drugs

 The pineal hormone melatonin is licensed for the short-term treatment of insomnia in adults over 55 years.

 Barbiturates are a group of drugs derived from barbituric acid.
 They suppress central nervous system activity and are effective anxiolytics, antiepileptics, sedatives and hypnotics.
 Barbiturates act as positive allosteric modulators of GABAA receptors to enhance the action of neuroinhibitory GABA.
 They are classified according to their duration of action; short-, medium- or long-acting.
 As they have the tendency to cause tolerance and psychological and physical dependence, they are now rarely used as anxiolytics.
 Barbiturates are currently used principally for their hypnotic actions (in anaesthesia) and in rare cases as antiepileptics.
+The use of barbiturates as sedatives has been superceded by safer and more effective benzodiazepine drugs in routine clinical practice.

 The intermediate-acting barbiturates amobarbital sodium, butabarbital (butobarbital), and secobarbital should only be used for the treatment of severe intractable insomnia in patients already taking barbiturates.
 Their use should be avoided in the elderly.